 Forensic Pathologists receive specialized education that allows them to analyze injuries based on their real-world causes rather than just their physiological root cause.
 Dr. Chundru has extensive training in this work and can draw together findings from different resources to render an opinion.

 I'm based in a different city.
 Can Dr. Chundru help me?

 Dr. Chundru can work with clients throughout the United States as non-fatal injury evaluation does not typically require travel.
-If a client would like Dr. Chundru to participate as an expert witness, he can often appear in person for depositions or jury trials with appropriate notice.
+If a client would like Dr. Chundru to participate as a forensic pathology expert witness, he can often appear in person for depositions or jury trials with appropriate notice.

 Who can most benefit from a non-fatal injury evaluation?